llvm/llvm-project/offload/new-api/API/README.md

 There are two special variants of a *parameter*:
 * **RangedParameter** - Represents a parameter that has a range described by other parameters.
 Generally these are pointers to an arbitrary number of objects.
 The range is used for generating validation and printing code.
 E.g, a range might be between `(0, NumDevices)`
 * **TypeTaggedParameter** - Represents a parameter (usually of `void*` type) that has the type and size of its pointee data described by other function parameters.
 The type is usually described by a type-tagged enum.
-This allows functions (e.g. `offloadDeviceGetInfo`) to return data of an arbitrary type.
+This allows functions (e.g. `olGetDeviceInfo`) to return data of an arbitrary type.

 #### Return
 A return represents a possible return code from the function, and optionally a